Is Nominee Director Legal in the UK? Law Explained (2026 Complete Guide)

 Please watch the video given below to learn more:

-Even if you appoint a nominee director in the UK, you must still declare the real owner under the PSC register.
+Even with a nominee director, the real owner must be disclosed under the PSC register.

 You qualify as a PSC if you: